Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 # Anti-spoofing
 antispoof quick for { egress $lan }
-block in quick on egress inet6 from fd00::/8 to any
-#block in quick on egress inet6 from 2600:4040:AAAA:BBBB::/64 to any  # uncomment after IPv6 global address is acquired and insert your actual address

 # Block martian traffic
 block in quick on egress inet from <martians> to any